History of Nigella Sativa

-- Intestinal parasites and worms and remedy for poisonous bites and stings.
+- Intestinal parasites and remedy for poisonous bites and stings.

-Ibn Sina in describing the black seed as that which “stimulates the body’s energy and helps recovery from fatigue or dispiritedness,” still holds true for Tibb (Islamic Medicine) health practitioners today.
+Ibn Sina described the black seed as that which “stimulates the body’s energy and helps recovery from fatigue or dispiritedness,” and this still holds true for Tibb (Islamic Medicine) health practitioners today.

-The rich nutritional value contained in black seed as outlined by scientific analysis of the black seed, also points to it as a great source of energy.
+The rich nutritional value of nigella sativa, as illustrated by scientific analysis, also points to it as a great source of energy.

-From the Tibb health perspective, the black seed has an ability to maintain and restore body heat.
-Our western diet, predominantly made up of cold foods, ice in our drinks, yoghurt, pizza, cheese, and processed foods, and refined foods all deplete the innate heat our body requires in order to optimally function.
+From the Tibb health perspective, the black seed has the capacity to restore and maintain body heat.
+Our western diet, predominantly made up of cold foods, ice in our drinks, yoghurt, pizza, cheese, processed and refined foods, depletes the innate heat our body requires in order to function optimally.

 Tibb holds the view that a reduced metabolic rate (innate heat) is the cause of most illnesses.
-The body, in losing energy, also loses its ability to fight off toxins, resulting in a greater chance of contacting illness.
+The body, in losing energy, also loses its ability to fight off toxins, making it vulnerable to disease.

 Traditionally used in the Orient for: